The Saturday afternoon (4-7 pm) cohort begins every Nov/Dec and May/Jun.

 Depending on which cohort you join, Module 1-3 classes are held Thursdays from 7:00-10:00 or Saturdays from 4:00-7:00.

-Open Studio practice time will be held Sunday afternoons from 4:00-7:00.
-Open Studio is open to current/former students and their guests.
+Open Studio practice times are Sunday afternoons from 4:00-7:00 PM and Tuesday evenings 7:30-10 PM.
+Open Studio is open to current students and their guests.
+We also offer an Open Studio only membership.

-We don’t turn away students for financial reasons.
+We never turn away students for financial reasons.
 If you’re interested in joining our community but money is a barrier, please reach out to discuss.
 We will find a way to accommodate you.

 Participants in HK programming must be 21 or older.

 COVID 19 Note: we constantly monitor the latest developments and data regarding COVID-19 and change our plans as needed.
-For the collective safety, we ask that everyone who applies be vaccinated and boosted, and that unvaccinated folks do not apply until such a time as they are able to be vaccinated.
-If you don't have your vaccination card, talk to us about your situation and we'll find a workaround.
-As of 12/12/21, we require N95 or equivalent masks in the studio.
+For collective safety, we ask that everyone who applies be vaccinated and boosted, and that unvaccinated folks do not apply until such a time as they are able to be vaccinated.
+We require surgical or N95 or equivalent masks in the studio except when actively bottoming for strenuous ties.
 We have extras to hand out if you don't have one.

 Module 1: Foundations (4 weeks)